BioNomad/tuftsTutorials/docs/stats/odds.md

 column_totals 77  20         97
 ```

-Here we can see that more patients are **not** lost to follow up.
+Here we can have created what is called a **contingency table** or table that describes the frequency distribution of variables.
+We see that more patients are **not** lost to follow up.
 Let's calculate the odds now!

 ```R
 male <- table %>%